Automattic/wp-calypso/client/components/section-nav/README.md

 `selectedCount` - **optional** (Number)

-## Count displayed in the header of the panel.
+## Count displayed in the header of the panel

 ## Nav Tabs